-In 2017, Takuro Yoshida launched translation device ili with a promotional video that went viral, amassing over 100 million plays.
-Since then, the pocket-friendly, wifi-free gadget has proved effective for over 70,000 travellers, allowing them to communicate in real-time with locals by translating English into Japanese, Mandarin or Spanish.
+In 2017, Takuro Yoshida launched the ili translator device with a promotional video that went viral, amassing over 100 million plays.
+Since then, the pocket-friendly, wifi-free instant translator gadget has proved effective for over 70,000 travellers, allowing them to communicate in real-time with locals by translating English into Japanese, Mandarin or Spanish.
 Gaining the approval of users including popular travel video blogger Nas Daily, ili snagged the International 2018 Red Dot Design Award and both Japan’s Good Design Award and the DFA Design for Asia Silver Award in 2017.
 Takuro sat down to tell us his story.

 Takuro’s vision for ili was inspired by personal experience.
 Born and raised in Japan, he moved to America at 18 for school, eventually dropping out of Columbia University to work as a freelance software developer.
 “When I first moved to the US and tried to order food at Taco Bell, I couldn’t even say ‘I want a glass of water’ because of my pronunciation,” he recalls.
-From then onwards, he harboured a desire to solve the language barrier issue, hoping to create a world where people could have conversations without worrying about communication, especially whilst abroad.
+From then onwards, he harboured a desire to solve the language barrier issue via an instant translator, hoping to create a world where people could have conversations without worrying about communication, especially whilst abroad.